DanBo-DA/bacteria-colony-counter/README.md

 - 🧪 Added more robust classification via HSV mean filtering

 ## 🔮 Future Work
-- [ ]  Allow user to draw ROI (Region of Interest) manually on `/docs` interface
+- [ ] 🖱️ Allow user to draw ROI (Region of Interest) manually on `/docs` interface
-- [ ]  Improve support for noisy backgrounds and complex lighting
+- [ ] 🌈 Improve support for noisy backgrounds and complex lighting
-- [ ]  Train a ML model to further improve classification
+- [ ] 🤖 Train a ML model to further improve classification
+- [ ] 🧠 Integrate k-NN or CNN model for enhanced colony type recognition
+- [ ] 📊 Enable export of detailed colony data in CSV format

 ---
 ## 📄 License